Pritpal S Tamber: How does innovation get traction in clinical practice?

 Medicine X 2015 - Pritpal S. Tamber

-The Collaborative's membership includes individuals from Kaiser Permanente, Mayo Clinic, the California Endowment, FSG, HealthPartners, MIT, the Healthy Neighborhoods Equity Fund, and the Democracy Collaborative.
+The Collaborative’s membership includes individuals from Kaiser Permanente, Mayo Clinic, the California Endowment, FSG, HealthPartners, MIT, the Healthy Neighborhoods Equity Fund, ISAIAH, the Healthy Neighborhoods Equity Fund and the Democracy Collaborative.

-Dr. Tamber is the former Medical Director of Map of Medicine, a company that produces 'clinical pathways' designed to improve the flow of patients through health care systems.
-The pathways were one of the first forms of content designed to interoperate with electronic medical records.
+Dr Tamber is the former Medical Director of Map of Medicine, a company that produces 'clinical pathways' to improve the flow of patients through health care systems.
 He's also the former Editorial Director for Medicine for BioMed Central, the company that disrupted academic publishing by making open access commercially sustainable.
 He started his career as an editor at the BMJ.

 To book Dr. Pritpal S. Tamber call Executive Speakers Bureau at 901-754-9404.

 Most organizations limit their definition of population health to ‘the outcomes experienced by a group of individuals’.
 By failing to embrace the full definition, which includes ‘the distribution of outcomes within the group’, they render their population health efforts inert before they even start.
-Truly embracing the full definition forces organizations to face their negative impact on health equity.
-Dr Tamber shows how members of the Creating Health Collaborative are admitting their role in driving health inequalities and how they’re changing what they do to truly embrace population health.
+Truly embracing the full definition forces organizations to face their role in health equity.
+Dr Tamber shows how members of the Creating Health Collaborative are acknowledging their (often inadvertent) role in driving health inequity and how they’re changing what they do to truly embrace population health.